 - Try to make it fun

 You can do the initial training by phone, SKYPE or even in person.
 In person works best.
-Just make sure that you do it.
+Whatever method you choose, just make sure that you do it.

 What are your thoughts?
 What did I miss?
 What else should you cover in the initial training?
 Leave a comment below to let me know what you think.